smagi1709/css-exercises/animation/02-pop-up/README.md

 - The pop-up slides down into position when you click the open button and slides back up when you click 'close modal'
 - The opacity fades smoothly in and out when toggling the modal

+### MY NOTE
+I had to check solution, but I wrote the code 'my way' and it is working similar